 2.1 Course Description:

-The purpose of this course is to provide an understanding of the role of training and the various forms training can take.
+This course provides an understanding of the role of training and the various forms training can take.
 Students develop a theoretical and applied understanding of training practices in Canadian workplaces as well as a practical knowledge of instructional design.